erebe/wstunnel/README.md

                                             traffic from remote
   -u --udp                                  forward UDP traffic instead of
                                             TCP
+     --udpTimeoutSec=INT                    When using udp forwarding,
+                                            timeout in seconds after when the
+                                            tunnel connection is closed.
+                                            Default 30sec, -1 means no timeout
   -p --httpProxy=USER:PASS@HOST:PORT        If set, will use this proxy to
-                                            connect to the server Server options:
+                                            connect to the server
+     --soMark=int                           (linux only) Mark network packet
+                                            with SO_MARK sockoption with the
+                                            specified value.
+You need to use
+                                            {root, sudo, capabilities} to run
+                                            wstunnel when using this option
+     --upgradePathPrefix=String             Use a specific prefix that will show up in the http path in the upgrade request.
+Useful if you need
+                                            to route requests server side but
+                                            don't have vhosts
+Server options:
      --server                               Start a server that will forward traffic for you